SundayLab/Camera2BasicStream/README.md

 This little demo is based on the Camera2Basics example.
 I really needed to pipe out every frame the camera provides to a specific endpoint e.g for streaming.
-The camera2 api is quite new and right now its a little bit more complicated grab a frame and convert it to a bitmap for your processing needs.
+The camera2 api is quite new and right now its a little bit more complicated to grab a frame and convert it to a bitmap for your processing needs.

 The app will work on the nexus4 and the moto x.
 Why that ?